-- Listing of Products and/or Services - CDBG and ARC program administration and technical assistance to support project development and implementation - $\circ\,$ Capacity building technical assistance, training and services to nonprofit organizations - $\circ\,$ Downtown revitalization development and technical assistance, training and design services - Grants to local and regional service providers and lenders for business training and self-employment loans for lowincome citizens to become economically self-sufficient - $\circ\,$ Seed grants for operational support to nonprofit and community organizations - Training and matching funds for individual development account savers to use for homeownership, selfemployment and education - Grants to nonprofit organizations to support the cultural economy in Southwest Virginia and other parts of the Commonwealth - o Training and computer access through the TechRiders Program - Funds to support the Southwest Virginia Cultural Heritage Commission in starting and operating the Southwest Virginia Artisans Center
+- Factors Impacting the Products and/or Services: - Increased monitoring, tracking, and reporting requirements for HERA and ARRA programs have placed an additional burden on staff. - Anticipated Changes to the Products and/or Services - At least three additional positions are necessary to support new programs funded through HERA and ARRA. - Listing of Products and/or Services - CDBG and ARC program administration and technical assistance to support project development and implementation - $\circ\,$ Capacity building technical assistance, training and services to nonprofit organizations - $\circ\,$ Downtown revitalization development and technical assistance, training and design services - Grants to local and regional service providers and lenders for business training and self-employment loans for lowincome citizens to become economically self-sufficient - o Seed grants for operational support to nonprofit and community organizations - Training and matching funds for individual development account savers to use for homeownership, selfemployment and education - o Grants to nonprofit organizations to support the cultural economy in Southwest Virginia and other parts of the Commonwealth - $\circ\,$ Training and computer access through the TechRiders Program - Funds to support the Southwest Virginia Cultural Heritage Commission in starting and operating the Southwest Virginia Artisans Center - Funding through the Neighborhood Stabilization Program to improve conditions of neighborhoods impacted by the foreclosure crisis - Technical assistance and where possible, provision of matching funds, to targeted communities seeking to develop proposals for funding through the broadband deployment programs funded under ARRA - Continued oversight of the Southern Rivers program, designed to improve the water quality in non-Chesapeake Bay watersheds.